Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 - Rinse and repeat

-How to Turn Around and Motivate an Underperforming Employee
+How to Motivate an Employee who is Underperforming

 Whether they got off to a bad start, or seem to be a star losing their shine, this process can give you an approach to improve the situation for both of you.